Protect yourself against HPV...

 Gardasil-9 is available to and effective for individuals of all sexes / genders.
 It protects against nine different strains of HPV, including those most likely to cause cancer and genital warts.
 The vaccine is given in a 3-shot regimen over several months.
 Vaccination is a safe and effective way to protect yourself, as well as current and future partners.

 Who should be vaccinated

-Everyone can benefit from its protection, regardless of their biological sex or the sex of their partners.
-The vaccine is usually given to pre-teens, but also is recommended for young adults.
-(Review the specific CDC recommendations for age and gender.)
+Everyone can benefit from protection against HPV, regardless of biological sex or the sex of their partners.
+The vaccine is usually given to pre-teens, but is also recommended for young adults.
+Review the specific CDC recommendations for age and gender.

 Many U.S. students arrive at college having already received their HPV vaccination; however, HPV vaccination is less common in some other countries.
 Check your immunization records to make sure you've been vaccinated and have received all three shots.